Discovery of Hyperelastic Constitutive Laws from Experimental Data with EUCLID: Experimental campaign

 \subsection{Coverage of the state space}

 In this section we analyze how well the geometries of the tested specimens are able to trigger different multiaxial deformation states locally as a result of the application of a global load.
+Here, we focus on a fixed set of predefined geometries; however, in future work, we plan to optimize the specimen geometry so as to better cover the state space of the material \citep{ghouli_topology_2025}.
 To evaluate the data richness of the performed experiments, we analyze the coverage of the strain invariant plane, $\left(I_{1}-3,\, I_{2}-3\right)$, along with the distribution of the principal in-plane stretches, using a similar visualization as in \citep{promma2009application, guelon2009new}.

 In Figs.~\ref{fig:heterogenity}a–c, we present the experimental data across all test setups and loading steps within the invariant plane.
 The experimental values of the invariants are computed from the right Cauchy–Green tensor $\mathbf{C}$ at each Gauss point of the DIC mesh (Sect.~\ref{sec:DIC_proc}) and they are presented for three test groups: UT and PS tests (Fig.~\ref{fig:heterogenity}a), tensile tests on samples TTa, TTb, and TTc (Fig.~\ref{fig:heterogenity}b) and tensile tests on samples TTd, TTe, and TTf (Fig.~\ref{fig:heterogenity}c).
 For reference, we report also the theoretical curves related to equibiaxial tension (ET), UT and PS for an incompressible material.
 It is well known that all physically admissible deformation states lie within the region bounded by the UT and ET curves \citep{g1996genie,baaser2013reformulation}.
 The invariant plane is partitioned into two areas by the pure shear condition, which lies along the first bisectrix $(I_1-3) = (I_2-3)$.
 The region where $I_1 > I_2$ (shaded in red) corresponds to "tension-dominated" states, while the area where $I_2 > I_1$ (shaded in blue) represents "compression-dominated" states.